RonMcKay/capacitive-soil-moisture-sensor/README.md

 </div>

 This is a capacitive soil moisture sensor which runs with a standalone ATmega328P and utilizes the [MySensors][1] framework.
-It can however be adapted to any other framework that uses 2.4 GHz radio communication with a NRF24L01 if you upload your own code.
+It can however be adapted to any other framework that uses 2.4 GHz radio communication with an NRF24L01 if you upload your own code.

 A short summary of the features is:
 * Runs on 2 AAA batteries
 * Sleeping current of 8uA (approx. 10 years of battery life under optimal conditions)
-* Uses a NRF24L01 radio module for communication
+* Uses an NRF24L01 radio module for communication
 * Utilizes an ATSHA204A for secure message signing (optional)
 * A sensor value range of approximately 400 (from air to water)
 * External 8MHz resonator for better temperature stability than the internal oscillator